-This article is going to show you how to recognize and report spam text messages that you get on your phone.
+This article will lead you through some steps you can take to spot a spam text message and offer advice on what you can do about them.
 I’ll also go over how to recognize the difference between spam and scam text messages.

 Is It Spam or a Scam?